The Decaying Missing-at-Random Framework: Model Doubly Robust Causal Inference with Partially Labeled Data: Acknowledgement

 \section{Acknowledgement}

-AC thanks Rajarshi Mukherjee for useful initial discussions during the very early stages of this work.
-AC's research was supported in part by the National Science Foundation grant NSF DMS-2113768.
-JB's research was supported in part by the National Science Foundation grant NSF DMS-1712481.
+This work was supported in part by the National Natural Science Foundation of China (NSFC) grant 12301390 (YZ) and the National Science Foundation grants NSF DMS-2113768 (AC) and NSF DMS-1712481 (JB).